JLuisCuamatzi/Umaydis_experimental_Evolution/02_MappingAndCoveragePlotting/README.md

 In the next stage of our pipeline, we did the following:

+<b>02.1.- Mapping</b>
-02.1.- We aligned the short-reads to the reference genome of <i>U. maydis</i>, and subsequently, we extracted the depth coverage of each base.
+ - We aligned the short-reads to the reference genome of <i>U. maydis</i>, and subsequently, from the alignment we extracted the depth coverage of each base.

+<b>02.2.- Computing and Plotting Normalized Coverage </b>
-02.2.- We computed and plotted the normalized coverage of each genome in non-overlapping windows of 1 kb.
+ - We computed and plotted the normalized coverage of each genome in non-overlapping windows of 1 kb.

+b>02.3.- Computing the Ratio of Normalized Coverage </b>
+ - We computed the ratio between normalized coverage in each sample against the initial strain (<i>U. maydis</i> SG200)

 ### 02.1.- Mapping